EmelieMarkkanen/p5-garden-diary/README.md

 ### Image caching
 Website performance on large screens could be enhanced by caching images, using for example a library like **Workbox**.

+### Calendar integrated with task list
+A calendar displaying dates and marked with tasks due date.

 ## Responsive
 Garden diaries is fully responsive for all screen sizes.